 The School of Biotechnology was one of the first six centres established under the aegis of Department of Biotechnology (DBT), Govt. of India for carrying out Postgraduate teaching and research in areas related to Biotechnology.
-Initially established as a Special Centre for Biotechnology in 1985, it was upgraded to the level of a School in the year 2006.
+Initially established as a Special Centre for Biotechnology in 1985, it was upgraded to the level of a School in the year 2006, and now completed four decades of excellence in teaching and research.
 Over the years the Biotechnology programme at JNU has established itself as a leading academic programme both from the teaching and research point of view.
+Our Alumni are leading the academia and industry worldwide.
 The faculty of the school is internationally recognized in different areas of biotechnology research.